Scientific results & research

 Reverse Diabetes2 Now is a curative treatment programme, developed by Stichting Voeding Leeft, focused on reversing type 2 diabetes.
 Reverse Diabetes2 Now works with lifestyle and uses nutrition, exercise, sleep and relaxation as therapy.

-To measure the effectiveness of the programme Reverse Diabetes2 Now and in order to compare the programme to regular diabetes care, a scientific study is underway, conducted by the Louis Bolk Institute, an independent research institute.
-The research study is led by Dr. Ir.
+To measure the effectiveness of the programme Reverse Diabetes2 Now a large scientific research study was conducted by the Louis Bolk Institute, an independent research institute.
+The research study was led by Dr. Ir.
 Gerda Pot, with 1900 participants from 2017 to 2019.
+This article was published in the BMJ Nutrition, Prevention and Health on the 18th of August 2020 – find the article here

 The research tests the following hypotheses: